aswin-panengal/amazon-sales-analysis-/README.md

 # amazon-sales-analysis
 # Amazon Sales Data Analysis

-This project performs exploratory data analysis (EDA) on a dataset of Amazon product sales.
-The goal is to uncover insights from sales volume, ratings, discount patterns, and category-wise performance.
+This project explores a dataset of Amazon products to analyze sales trends, product ratings, discounts, and category-wise performance.
+The objective is to extract business insights that can help e-commerce sellers optimize product listings, pricing, and customer satisfaction.
 ---
+## Business Statement

+Identify top-performing and underperforming product categories

+Analyze the impact of discounts on sales and ratings

+Discover low-rated and low-engagement products

+Offer actionable insights for inventory, marketing, and quality control

 ## Dataset
 - Product-level data including `category`, `sales`, `rating`, `discount_percentage`, etc.